 d date: catd(model="date") s.beginTime as date order by date

 This query displays the date and the number of sessions that occurred on that day.

 There may be some noise in this though, because we don't know whether users actually engaged with the bot.
-They may have started a session, but never followed up with an actual question, for example, just by navigating to the Website.
-The bot greets visitors and encourages them to ask a question.
-This counts as the first transaction.
-Until we had a subsequent transaction with an actual user input, we may not be interested in that session.
+They may have started a session and never followed up with an actual question, for example, just by navigating to the website; the bot greets visitors and encourages them to ask a question, and this counts as the first transaction.
+Until we get a subsequent transaction with an actual user input, we may not be interested in that session.
 The following query shows the sessions that had at least one question after the session began.
-What we will not see are 1) sessions in which the user did not respond to the greeting and 2) sessions in which the user only hit enter, sending empty inputs.
+The query excludes sessions in which the user did not respond to the greeting and sessions in which the user only hit enter, sending an empty input.

 d date: catd(model="date") s.beginTime as date, t.e.userInput!="" order by date

 The query results will look something like this, depending on usage: